SirAnodos/DiceApp/README.md

-New Features:
+New Features:<br>
-Accounts - Create, delete, login, logout, handled asynchronously with AJAX and mysqli.
+Accounts - Create, delete, login, logout, handled asynchronously with AJAX and mysqli.<br>
-Saved Rolls (in progress) - If logged in, user can save and load dice rolls.
+Saved Rolls (in progress) - If logged in, user can save and load dice rolls.<br>
 Asynchronous Form Submission (will be done next) - Code has been refactored to allow asynchronous form submission without a page reload every time.

-ABOUT:
+ABOUT:<br>
 DiceApp is a free web-based dice roller for tabletop games.
 It also contains functionality for viewing statistics of dice configurations.

 Dice Roller: